ibm-cloud-docs/sap/sap-design-considerations-storage.md

 - When you finish provisioning new volumes, you can toggle bootable and sharing switches.
 - Make volumes that belong to different OS file systems unique sizes.
 Otherwise, it is difficult to identify the storage volumes within the operating system.

 ### Storage Guidelines for SAP HANA based on Flexible IOPS
 {: #sap-fiops-config}

-See [Storage tiers](/docs/power-iaas?topic=power-iaas-about-virtual-server#storage-tiers) to learn more about flexible IOPS.
+See [Benefits of flexible IOPS](/docs/power-iaas?topic=power-iaas-on-cloud-architecture#IOPS-benefits) to learn more about flexible IOPS.
 {: note}

 The storage tier and capacity that is recommended for deployment of SAP S/4HANA on Power Virtual Server is described in this topic.
 These recommendations are based on the best practices and to meet the minimum performance criteria defined by HCMT.